Xeon Phi

-Xeon Phi was a series of x86 manycore processors designed and made by Intel.
+Xeon Phi is a discontinued series of x86 manycore processors designed and made by Intel.
 It was intended for use in supercomputers, servers, and high-end workstations.
 Its architecture allowed use of standard programming languages and application programming interfaces (APIs) such as OpenMP.

 Xeon Phi launched in 2010.
 Since it was originally based on an earlier GPU design (codenamed "Larrabee") by Intel that was cancelled in 2009, it shared application areas with GPUs.
 The main difference between Xeon Phi and a GPGPU like Nvidia Tesla was that Xeon Phi, with an x86-compatible core, could, with less modification, run software that was originally targeted to a standard x86 CPU.

-Initially in the form of PCIe-based add-on cards, a second-generation product, codenamed Knights Landing, was announced in June 2013.
+Initially in the form of PCI Express-based add-on cards, a second-generation product, codenamed Knights Landing, was announced in June 2013.
 These second-generation chips could be used as a standalone CPU, rather than just as an add-in card.